El-Mundo/Soundshop/README.md

 Input these information and click the "run as client" button.
 If you have connected successfully, the window will show a string like "Just connected to /192.168.1.1:0000".

+To cancel a room and go back to normal mode, just close the LAN window.

 ![image](https://github.com/El-Mundo/Soundshop/blob/master/hostandclient.png)

 After you join or create a room, you can click the process button just as the normal mode,